 Newer subgroup classification systems have facilitated the development of more targeted therapeutics aimed at disrupting signal transduction pathways critical to phenotypic transformation.
 These are currently under clinical investigation:

 The SHH pathway is activated by the binding of Sonic Hedgehog to its receptor Patched 1 (PTCH1) which activates downstream signaling via a key mediator Smoothened (SMO).
 The most widely studied targeted therapeutic agents today are SMO inhibitors, i.e. cyclopamine, HhAntag, vismodegib, saridegib, and sonidegib.
-In fact, sonidegib is currently in phase 2/3 trials in both adult and pediatric patients.
+In fact, sonidegib (NCT01708174) and vismodegib are currently in phase 2 clinical trials in patients with relapsed SHH subgroup medulloblastoma.

 Unfortunately, not much is known about the signaling pathways implicated in non-SHH/WNT subgroup medulloblastoma.
 As a result, targeted therapeutics have yet to be developed for this type of medulloblastoma.
 Promising strategies currently under investigation include myc inhibition, cell cycle checkpoint inhibitors, and histone deacetylase (HDAC) inhibitors.